MrWolfZ/Conqueror/recipes/cqs/advanced/clean-architecture/README.md

 UserHistory.Infratructure/
 ├── CountersRepository.cs
 └── UserHistoryRepository.cs
+UserHistory.Tests/
+└── GetMostRecentlyIncrementedCounterForUserQueryTests.cs
 EntryPoint.WebApi/
 └── Program.cs
-Tests/
-├── Counters/
-│   ├── GetCounterValueQueryTests.cs
-│   └── IncrementCounterCommandTests.cs
-└── UserHistory/
-    └── GetMostRecentlyIncrementedCounterForUserQueryTests.cs
 ```

-In this structure, the `EntryPoint.WebApi` project will reference both context's `Application` and `Infrastructure` projects, each `Infrastructure` project will reference its context's `Application` project, each `Application` project references the `Core.Application` project, and the `Tests` project references all other projects.
+In this structure, the `EntryPoint.WebApi` project will reference both context's `Application` and `Infrastructure` projects, each `Infrastructure` project will reference its context's `Application` project, each `Application` project references the `Core.Application` project, and the `Tests` projects reference all other projects.

+> While each bounded context has its own `Tests` project, the tests still bootstrap the whole application, since we want to test the commands and queries from each context with full integration with other contexts.

 There is still one open question: the `UserHistory` context needs to know when a counter was incremented, but how can the `Counters` context communicate this?
 There are a few options to do this: